BMW N54 Common Fault Codes

 N54 29E2 (10722) Fault Code

 Fault 29E2 points to the fuel injection rail pressure sensor signal.
 The sensor itself may potentially be going bad.
-However, more likely, this code indicates an issue with the N54's HPFP or LPFP.
-Again, data-logging is a huge help for diagnosing this issue.
-Check fuel pressures for the high and low pressure pumps.
+However, more likely, this code indicates an issue with the N54’s HPFP or LPFP.
+Again, data logging is a huge help in diagnosing this issue.
+Check fuel pressures for the high and low-pressure pumps.
 If both pumps check out then you probably have a different issue, such as the sensor.

 N54 29F3 (10739) Fault Code